elygeo/coseis/doc/sord.rst

 Quick test
 ----------

-The simplest way to run SORD is to execute the ``sord`` command giving a parameter file in YAML_ or JSON_ format.
 Run a simple point source explosion test and plot a 2D slice of particle velocity::

     cd scripts/sord